Search waiting | Matsusada Precision

 Technical Terms

-The Programming Language is a formal system comprising a set of rules (syntax) and symbols used to create instructions, known as source code, that can be processed by a computer to perform specific tasks.
-It acts as a bridge, allowing humans to communicate complex instructions to a computer in a structured and understandable way.
-Languages can be broadly categorized into two levels.
+A programming language is a formal system comprising syntax and symbols used to write instructions (source code) that computers execute.
+It serves as a bridge, allowing humans to communicate complex operations to hardware in a structured and intelligible manner.
+Languages are generally categorized into two levels.

-Programmers use these languages along with specialized libraries (like VISA and IVI) to write scripts and applications that automate the control of programmable power supplies and other instruments.
-The choice of language often depends on the application requirements, the development environment (e.g., Microsoft Visual Studio, NI LabVIEW), and the programmer's expertise.
+Engineers use these languages in conjunction with communication libraries (such as VISA and IVI) to develop scripts and applications for automating programmable power supplies and measurement systems.
+The choice of language typically depends on the application requirements, the user's expertise, and the preferred development environment (e.g., Microsoft Visual Studio, NI LabVIEW).